Blog

 Fees & Scholarships

 Note that non-EU student fees are up to 3x higher than pre-Brexit rates (e.g., €2,000–€4,000/year for public universities).
-As for scholarships, EU-funded programs (e.g., Erasmus+) are largely unavailable to UK students; expats should seek UK-Spain bilateral grants or university-specific aid.
+As for scholarships, EU-funded programs (e.g., Erasmus+) are unavailable primarily to UK students; expats should seek UK-Spain bilateral grants or university-specific aid.

 Part-Time Work for Students